Phara0h/travelling/sdk/README.md

 <a name="Auth.resetPassword"></a>

 ### Auth.resetPassword(body, token)
-resetPassword - Resets the password if the recovery token is vaild of the user.
+resetPassword - Resets the password if the recovery token is valid of the user.

 **Kind**: static method of [<code>Auth</code>](#Auth)